rizwanh-MFST/Fabric_Practice/README.md

 ### Prerequisites
 - Access to Microsoft Fabric workspace with F32 capacity
-- Permissions to create Lakehouses, Pipelines, Notebooks, and Reports
+- Permissions to create Lakehouses, Pipelines, Dataflows, and Reports
 - Basic understanding of SQL and data concepts

 ### Setup Steps